Ducati parallel twins: Engine

 Ducati already had a design for a 500 twin.
 At the request of the American importers, Berliner, Ducati engineer Fabio Taglioni had designed a twin.
 The prototype had been shown to American dealers at Daytona in early 1965 but because of poor performance was never put into production.
 The prototype was a 360° ohv twin that used dry sump lubrication.
 Taglioni declined to develop the engine further and Bruno Tumidei took over the project.
 Taglioni instead spent his time developing a belt drive OHC v twin, which would later become the Pantah.

 Tumidei extensively updated the engine with ease of manufacture as a primary consideration.
 The vertically split crankcases and 10° forward canted cylinders were retained.
 Departing from usual Ducati practices, a forged crankshaft was used running in plain main bearings and big end.
 No centre main bearing was fitted.
 The engine was fitted with a 180° crankshaft to reduce vibration at high speed, although this increased vibration at low and medium speeds.
 As the engine was originally designed for a 360° crank with large counterweights, the cranckcases were bulky.

 Converting the engine to OHC, and to keep the engine width to a minimum, the camshaft was driven by chain from the back of the clutch hub via a countershaft behind the cylinders.
 The cylinder head was redesigned to use a more modern 60° valve angle as used on the Imola racing bikes.

-To obliviate the need for an external oil tank, a remote reservoir was incorporated within the engine.
+To obviate the need for an external oil tank, a remote reservoir was incorporated within the engine.
 This resulted in complicated internal plumbing, frequent oil changes and the need for the owner to keep a close eye on oil levels.

 The five speed gearbox was fitted with a left-hand change to comply with American legislation and an electric starter was fitted.
 Carburation was by Dell'Orto, 30 mm on the 500 and 26 mm on the 350.

 The engine suffered reliability problems, especially oil feed to the camshaft.
 Poor build quality also caused reliability problems.